Jean Rhys: Writing career

 After a long absence from the public eye, she was rediscovered in Beckenham, South London, by Selma Vaz Dias, who in 1949 placed an advertisement in the New Statesman asking about her whereabouts, with a view to obtaining the rights to adapt her novel Good Morning, Midnight for radio.

 Rhys responded, and thereafter developed a long-lasting and collaborative friendship with Vaz Dias, who encouraged her to start writing again.
 This encouragement ultimately led to the publication in 1966 of her critically acclaimed novel Wide Sargasso Sea.
 She intended it as an account of the woman whom Rochester married and kept in his attic in Jane Eyre.
 Begun well before she settled in Bude, the book won the notable WH Smith Literary Award in 1967.

 She returned to themes of dominance and dependence, especially in marriage, depicting the mutually painful relationship between a privileged English man and a Creole woman from Jamaica made powerless on being duped and coerced by him and others.
 Both the man and the woman enter marriage under mistaken assumptions about the other partner.
 Her female lead marries Mr. Rochester and deteriorates in England as the "madwoman in the attic".
 Rhys portrays this woman from a quite different perspective from the one in Jane Eyre.
-Diana Athill of André Deutsch gambled on publishing Wide Sargasso Sea.
-She and the writer Francis Wyndham helped to revive interest in Rhys's work.
+Diana Athill as chief editor of André Deutsch gambled on publishing Wide Sargasso Sea, as well as reissuing Rhys's earlier books.
+Athill and the writer Francis Wyndham helped to revive interest in Rhys's work.
 There have been film, operatic and radio adaptations of the book.

-In 1968, André Deutsch published a collection of Rhys' short stories, Tigers Are Better-Looking, of which eight were written during her 1950s period of obscurity and nine republished from her 1927 collection The Left Bank and Other Stories.
+In 1968, Deutsch published a collection of Rhys's short stories, Tigers Are Better-Looking, of which eight were written during her 1950s period of obscurity and nine republished from her 1927 collection The Left Bank and Other Stories.
 Her 1969 short story "I Spy a Stranger", published by Penguin Modern Stories, was adapted for TV in 1972 for the BBC's Thirty-Minute Theatre starring Mona Washbourne, Noel Dyson, Hanah Maria Pravda, and Basil Dignam.
 In 1976, Deutsch published another collection of her short stories, Sleep It Off Lady, consisting of 16 pieces from an approximately 75-year period, starting from the end of the 19th century.